cksystemsteaching/selfie/README.md

 ./selfie: 4532 characters of assembly with 124 instructions and 8 bytes of data written into count.s
 ```

+The only instructions missing are the `mul` and `divu` instructions.
+However, they are similar to the `add` and `sub` instructions, and the `remu` instruction, respectively.
+We explain the details below.

+Selfie generates 124 instructions for the program of which we show only those instructions that are actually executed when running the code.
+The instructions not shown are code for IO and memory management which is not used here.
+The assembly code in `count.s` begins with the following instructions which initialize the machine before running the actual code for `main` and `count`, and then wrap up when done:

 ```
 0x0(~1): 0x000112B7: lui t0,0x11
 0x4(~1): 0x00828293: addi t0,t0,8